cqframework/cql-execution/README.md

 Please note that while the CQL Execution library supports many aspects of CQL, it does not support everything in the CQL specification.
 You should check to see what is implemented (by referencing the unit tests) before expecting it to work!
-For a working example, see `examples`.
+For working examples, see the `examples` directory.

 There are several steps involved to execute CQL.
 First, you must create a JSON representation of the ELM.
 For the easiest integration, we will generate a JSON file using cql-to-elm: